 To have a healthy, vibrant lawn, homeowners must perform proper cultural practices such as proper mowing, aeration, overseeding, fertilizing, and watering.
 Here are some tips and tricks of the trade to help you water your lawn in the most efficient and effective way possible.

-The most important point to take away from this article is water your lawn deeply and infrequently.
+This is the most important point to take away from this article: water your lawn deeply and infrequently.
 When a lawn is watered deeply it forces the turfgrass roots to reach deeper into the soil for water, making the root system grow bigger.
 With a larger root system, the turfgrass will be able to absorb more nutrients and better withstand stress from heat and drought.

 It is important to avoid frequent watering because it creates a favorable environment for turf diseases.
-A good rule of thumb is to ensure your lawn receives an inch of water every week (about an hour).
+A good rule of thumb is to ensure your lawn receives an inch of water every week (which is usually about an hour of watering).